 With health being an essential part of life, healthcare professionals are always in demand as they are responsible for maintaining the physical well-being of society.
 This fact becomes even more evident whenever a health crisis, like SARS and COVID-19, strikes the community

-So, if you have always had a fascination for working with your hands and dealing with human anatomy, a future career in the medical industry just might be for you!
+So, if you have always been passionate about practical work and dealing with human anatomy, a future career in the medical industry might be for you!

-In this article, you will learn more about what medicine is, where to study, and what to expect in your future career as a medical practitioner.
+In this article, you will learn more about what it is, where to study medicine in Malaysia, and what to expect in your future career as a medical practitioner.